mt-torres/Instagram/README.md

-# Welcome :happy:
+# Instagram 🤳

 This project  is the first clone I've built (for educational purpose only).
-I have used visual studio code platform and a little bit of my patience.
+I have used visual studio code platform, css and HTML, also a little bit of my patience.
 However I loved working on  this.